The home can be a dangerous place for our pets

 - No matter how small clean up any spills immediately.

-- Keep chemicals in clearly labelled, sealed containers.
+- Keep chemicals in clearly labeled, sealed containers.

 Store medications in cabinets out of reach of pets